Quick summary:

 Physical principles of a hammam

-Water heated to high temperature saturates the air with steam, creating a 100 per cent humidity atmosphere.
-The body gradually enters a sweating state to regulate its temperature, triggering a series of beneficial physiological reactions.
+Water heated to high temperature saturates the air with steam and creates a 100 per cent humidity atmosphere.
+The body then enters a sweating state to regulate its core temperature, which triggers in cascade the vasodilation, blood pressure drop and lymphatic drainage listed in the table above.
+Nothing magical: pure thermoregulation.

 Dermatological benefits

-Wet heat dilates pores and facilitates impurity removal.
-The French Society of Dermatology confirmed in its 2023 recommendations that wet heat at 45 degrees increases sebum secretion in a controlled way, which helps deeply cleanse the skin.
+Wet heat dilates pores and helps remove impurities.
+The 2023 recommendations of the French Society of Dermatology note that wet heat at 45 degrees increases sebum secretion in a controlled way, which helps deeply cleanse the skin without drying it out the way aggressive exfoliating products do.

 Effects on the skin